 The pond is in the Florin Creek Recreation Area.

 The dam and very lower end of this giant reservoir favored for a number of different types of fishing is in Sacramento.
 (The reservoir also sits in El Dorado and Placer counties.)

-Folsom Lakes is among the best largemouth bass lakes across the northern two-thirds of California, and also rates high for spotted bass and even some smallmouth bass.
+Folsom Lakes is among the best largemouth bass lakes across the northern two-thirds of California and also rates high for spotted bass and even some smallmouth bass.

-The lake also is prized for its sometimes excellent fishing for landlocked Chinook salmon and its many rainbow trout.
+The lake is also prized for its sometimes excellent fishing for landlocked Chinook salmon and its many rainbow trout.

 Other fish you might catch include catfish, panfish and potentially some kokanee (landlocked sockeye salmon).

 Get the full scoop on how to catch the different species here in our full fishing guide.